 Video clip of when Top Gear comes to Lincoln to recharge for Season 17 (University of Lincoln)

-EV of the Year Judge, CNN and Mother Earth News contributor, independent green journalist, photographer, author and sustainability activist that has published over 1000 articles.
+EV of the Year Judge at EV.com, independent green journalist, photographer, author and sustainability activist that has published over 1000 articles.
 Mr Burridge’s travels have taken him to over 30 countries and 300+ major cities.
-He is originally from the USA, but has been residing in Australia for the last six years.
+He is originally from the USA, but has been residing in Australia for the last seven years.
 Connect to Ken Burridge on: Twitter, facebook, Google+, Linked in or website